wdk-docs/npm-docs/docs/_sources/packages-and-modules/requiring-2fa-for-package-publishing-and-settings-modification.rst.txt

 To publish or modify a package with the two factor authentication (2FA) setting enabled, a publisher must have 2FA enabled on their user account with “Authorization and Publishing” selected.
 For more information, see “Configuring two-factor authentication”.

-Note: Currently, publishing a package with 2FA enabled on CI is not possible.
+.. note:: Currently, publishing a package with 2FA enabled on CI is not possible.
 For more secure CI publishing, enable 2FA on the npm account used for CI, and select "Authorization" only, and create a CIDR-restricted token for CI by following the steps in "Creating and viewing authentication tokens".

 Enabling two-factor authentication for package publishing
 --------------------------------------------------------------------------